1. Purpose of the Council

 4. Changes to the Bylaws

 These rules and operating procedures can be changed by majority vote of a quorum at any Council meeting.
-Recommendations for changes must be presented to the chair one week prior to the Council meeting to be included on the meeting agenda.
+Recommendations from CPI members for changes must be presented to the chair one week prior to the Council meeting to be included on the meeting agenda.

 Adopted December 14, 1989